7 Ways You Can Improve Posture and Ease Your Back Pain

 Reduce “text neck”

-If there was ever was a reason to break from your smartphone, it’s the dreaded “text neck,” in which your neck juts out and down while viewing a small screen.
-“This is called forward head posture and it is absolutely terrible for your neck and your nervous system,” says Douglas Terry, DC, of Terry Chirporactic Boulder in Boulder, Colorado.
+If ever there were a reason to take a break from your smartphone, it’s the dreaded “text neck,” in which your neck juts out and down while viewing a small screen.
+“This is called forward head posture and it is absolutely terrible for your neck and your nervous system,” says Douglas Terry, DC, of Terry Chiropractic Boulder in Boulder, Colorado.
 “This posture stretches the spinal cord which can cause neck pain, disc degeneration, nerve impingement, and disease.”
-In addition to hurting your neck, this position can lower your levels of serotonin, the feel-good hormone, and pinches the vagus nerve, which is a major player in controlling your bowel regularity, Terry says.
-The fix, luckily, is easy—bring your phone up to eye level.
-Better yet, toss it aside and enjoy the world in front of you.
-Here are other sneaky reasons you’re making your neck hurt.
+A study published in 2017 in Applied Ergonomics suggests that the effects in the neck and upper extremities are mostly short-term, and to a lesser extent, long term.
+The fix, luckily, is easy.
+Simply bring your phone up to eye level.
+Better yet, set it aside and enjoy the world in front of you as much as possible.
+(Here are other sneaky reasons you’re making your neck hurt.)

 Sit up straight

 Wondering how to get better posture?
-There are a number of balance exercises you can incorporate into your regular routine to better your posture.
-According to WebMD, yoga and Pilates, in particular, target your core and lower back muscles, essential for enhancing your everyday stance.
+There are a number of exercises that will improve balance and are easy to incorporate into your regular routine to better your posture.
+Yoga and Pilates, in particular, target your core and lower back muscles, essential for enhancing your everyday stance.
 Try doing crunches, core crossovers, planks, and the cobra pose (feels amazing, right?!).
 The idea is controlled and stabilizing movements as well as torso mobility to stretch and extend the spine.

 When done correctly, a yoga headstand can strengthen your core and relieve pressure on your back and spine so your muscles can support good posture.
-They also have the added benefit of improving shoulder and neck strength, getting your digestive system moving, and can help relieve stress, according to livestrong.com.
-Proper alignment is essential; if you can’t get up on your own, do a headstand against a wall for support.
+It also has the added benefit of improving shoulder and neck strength, getting your digestive system moving, and helping relieve stress.
+Proper alignment is essential for this advanced move; if you can’t get up on your own, do a headstand against a wall for support.
+(Check out the easy 10-minute yoga routine for better digestion.)

 Sleep on your side